kwaldenphd/data-models/README.md

 Term | Definition
 --- | ---
 **Data** | Any collection of symbolic units, often quantitative, collected or presented for the purpose of analysis.
-Data become most useful when structured by semantic segmentation into labeled units
+Data becomes most useful when structured by semantic segmentation into labeled units
 **Record** | An entry in a database representing a single item, made up of discrete fields **Fields** | In a database, a field is a segment of a record with a fixed length and data type that corresponds to a single semantic unit, like a name or address
 **Table** | One of the basic building blocks of information design